 1. Can digital cutting machines cut metal?

-Generally, digital cutting machines are not suitable for cutting metal.
-They work best with softer materials like paper, vinyl, and foam.
+Digital cutting machines are generally not suitable for cutting metal.
+They work best with softer materials, such as paper, vinyl, and foam.

 2. Is a laser cutter safe to use?

 Yes, laser cutters are safe when operated correctly.
-However, proper safety measures and protective gear are essential due to the intense heat and potential fumes.
+However, due to the intense heat and potential fumes, safety measures and protective gear are essential.

 3. What’s the ideal maintenance frequency for laser cutters?